Kettly Mars: Aux Frontières de la soif

 Aux Frontières de la soif is a novel set in the aftermath of the earthquake that struck Haiti on January 12, 2010.
 According to Martin Munro, Mars did not wish to write a novel about the 2010 earthquake because it represented a clichéd "duty" of Haitian artists.
 However, while traveling to the port of La Gonave Mars witnessed the dysfunction of the "camps" set up by various NGOs following the earthquake and was compelled to write Aux Frontières de la soif.
 Camp Canaan, which is represented in the novel, resembles other "relief camps" established in Haiti as temporary housing sites that eventually morphed into semi-permanent locales.
-Camps like Corail are described and depicted in works like Jonathan M. Katz's The Big Truck That Went By: How the World Came to Save Haiti and Left Behind a Disaster and Raoul Peck's Assistance mortelle.

 The plot follows Fito Belmar and his incursions into Canaan as he engages in sexual acts with women and girls reduced to prostitution following the earthquake, qualifying Fito as a pedophile.
 The brutal reality of the situation in Canaan is accompanied by the arrival of Fito's Japanese friend Tatsumi, a professor of Francophone Caribbean literature who has come to write about the earthquake.
 As Munro notes, both Fito and Tatsumi profit off of the earthquake in various ways – one through pernicious sexual activities and the other via a more subtle intellectual opportunism.
 In Aux Frontières de la soif, Mars issues a reflection on the internal and external pressures on Haiti and Haitians in the wake of a humanitarian disaster.